How to Perform Usability Testing for Mobile Apps

 Read More: How to Test Mobile Applications Manually

 Mobile App Usability Test with BrowserStack App Live

-Let’s look at a real example of usability testing using BrowserStack App Live by using the Quora app.
+Let’s look at a real example of usability testing using BrowserStack App Live by using the YouTube app.
 The steps to be followed are:

 - Go to BrowserStack App Live and click on Get started free.

-- Download the Quora app from the Google Playstore on the Samsung Galaxy S21
+- Download the YouTube app from the Google Playstore on the Samsung Galaxy S21

-- While testing the Quora app on the Samsung Galaxy S21 Real Device Cloud, the app works exactly as it would on a real device.
-It can be effectively used to conduct usability tests for multiple devices, browsers, and operating systems, all from a single cloud platform.
+- While testing the YouTube app on the Samsung Galaxy S21 Real Device Cloud, it works exactly as it would on a real device.
+It can effectively conduct usability tests for multiple devices, browsers, and operating systems from a single cloud platform.

 A glimpse of features testers can leverage with App Live:

 - Test on a wide range of real devices such as iPhone, Samsung Galaxy, Pixel, Nexus, and more on multiple Android and iOS versions.